Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Spectral networks

-\paragraph{Spectral networks.} Spectral networks, which are the central focus of this monograph, were formally introduced in \cite{Gaiotto:2012rg}.
+Spectral networks, which are the central focus of this monograph, were formally introduced in \cite{Gaiotto:2012rg}.
 They build upon the concept of \textit{framed BPS states} , introduced in the context of four-dimensional theories in \cite{Gaiotto:2010be}, and later extended to coupled $2d$-$4d$ systems in \cite{Gaiotto:2011tf}.

 Theories of class $\mathcal{S}$ admit canonical half-BPS surface defects $S_z$ parameterized by points $z \in C$ \cite{Gaiotto:2012,Gaiotto:2011tf,Alday:2009fs}.
 When $z \in C$ is a generic point of the covering $\Sigma \rightarrow C$ corresponding to a fixed point on the Coulomb branch of the theory, the defect $S_z$ admits $N$ massive vacua, which correspond to the $N$ preimages of $z$ in $\Sigma$.
 In the presence of a surface defect $S_z$, the theory supports BPS particles known as \textit{solitons} , which are bound to the defect and interpolate between different vacua of $S_z$.
 Consequently, the charge $a$ of a soliton is (roughly) a homology class of paths between two distinct lifts of $z$ in $\Sigma$, relative to its boundaries.
 A soliton with charge $a$ is associated with a central charge denoted $Z_a(z)$.
 Geometrically, solitons are represented as finite webs of strings on $C$, similar to those discussed previously, except that one of the strings must terminate at $z$.
 The degeneracies of solitons are captured by a BPS index $\mu(a)$.
+BPS solitons from WKB networks are studied in detail in the lecture notes \cite{BHM} and \cite{Neitzke_BPS-lec}.

-The \textit{spectral network} on $C$ for a parameter $\vartheta\in\mathbb{R}$ is defined as the set of points $z\in C$ such that there exists a homology class $a$ between two distinct lifts of $z$ in $\Sigma$ (relative to its boundaries), for which $Z_a(z)/e^{i\vartheta}\in\mathbb{R}_-$ and $\mu(a)\neq 0$.
+The \textit{spectral network} on $C$ for a parameter $\vartheta\in\mathbb{R}$ is defined as the set of points $z\in C$ such that there exists a homology class $a$ between two distinct lifts of $z$ in $\Sigma$ (relative to its boundaries), for which $Z_a(z)/\E^{\I\vartheta}\in\mathbb{R}_-$ and $\mu(a)\neq 0$.

 Given two points $z_1, z_2 \in C$, along with a path $\wp$ from $z_1$ to $z_2$ and a real parameter $\vartheta$, one can define a supersymmetric interface $L_{\wp,\vartheta}$ between the surface defects $S_{z_1}$ and $S_{z_2}$, preserving two supercharges.
 The $2d$-$4d$ framed BPS states correspond to the different vacua of the interface $L_{\wp,\vartheta}$ for generic values of $\vartheta$, which interpolate between a lift of $z_1$ and a lift of $z_2$ in $\Sigma$.
 As with solitons, the degeneracies of these $2d$-$4d$ framed BPS states are encoded in an index denoted $\overline{\underline{\Omega}}'(L_{\wp,\vartheta}, a)$, where $a$ is (roughly) a homology class of paths from a lift of $z_1$ to a lift of $z_2$.
 Framed $2d$-$4d$ indices are gathered in a generating function denoted $F(\wp,\vartheta)$, which is a linear combination of all homology classes of paths from lifts of $z_1$ to lifts of $z_2$, weighted by the framed $2d$-$4d$ indices.
 For any paths $\wp_1$ from $z_1$ to $z_2$ and $\wp_2$ from $z_2$ to $z_3$, the generating functions $F(\wp_1,\vartheta)$ and $F(\wp_2,\vartheta)$ can be composed, with the composition descending from the concatenation product in the path algebra on $\Sigma$.
 The function $F(\wp,\vartheta)$ depends in a crucial way on how the path $\wp$ intersects the spectral network $W_\vartheta\subset C$.